filipecalegario/awesome-generative-ai/README.md

 Follow this roadmap, keep learning, and enjoy your journey through Generative AI!

+# Generative AI Area
-## About the Generative AI Area: history, maps, and definitions
+## Generative AI history, maps, and definitions

 * [🔥🔥🔥] [[2310.07127] An HCI-Centric Survey and Taxonomy of Human-Generative-AI Interactions](https://arxiv.org/abs/2310.07127): "a survey of 154 papers, providing a novel taxonomy and analysis of Human-GenAI Interactions from both human and Gen-AI perspectives".
 * [The Building Blocks of Generative AI | by Jonathan Shriftman | Medium](https://shriftman.medium.com/the-building-blocks-of-generative-ai-a75350466a2f)